Meet the two rising stars of Netflix's brilliant new comedy The End of the F***ing World

 Alex Lawther and Jessica Barden shine in the darkly comic new series

-Netflix’s darkly comic new series The End of the F***ing World, which sees two young outcasts embark on a road trip across Britain to escape their unhappy home lives, is led by fantastic performances from two up-and-coming young British actors – Alex Lawther and Jessica Barden.
+Netflix’s darkly comic new series The End of the F***ing World (a co-production with Channel 4), which sees two young outcasts embark on a road trip across Britain to escape their unhappy home lives, is led by fantastic performances from two up-and-coming young British actors – Alex Lawther and Jessica Barden.

 Find out everything you need to know about the young stars below.